 - Certified Employment Support Professional (CESP), 2012 – Present

 In 1991, Dr. Owens founded Creative Employment Opportunities, Inc. an employment agency for individuals with disabilities in Milwaukee, after seeing students graduate into a world of limited or non-existent employment opportunities.
 She also founded ArtWorks for Milwaukee, a non-profit jobs-training program in the arts in 2001.
-In 2009 she was appointed to serve as the President of Association of People Supporting EmploymentFirst (APSE), a national association focusing on integrated employment and career advancement for individuals with disabilities.
+In 2009 she was appointed to serve as the President of the Association of People Supporting EmploymentFirst (APSE), a national association focusing on integrated employment and career advancement for individuals with disabilities.
+She currently works with TransCen, Inc., a national nonprofit organization with a mission of meaningful work and community inclusion, based in Maryland.

-She is an internationally known speaker having presented to business organizations and schools in Canada, Ireland, Croatia, the Czech Republic, Chile, Portugal, and other countries.
+She is an internationally known speaker having presented to business organizations, disability related associations, and schools in Canada, Ireland, Croatia, the Czech Republic, Belgium, Chile, Portugal, and other countries.
 Fundamental to her work is helping society at large see beyond the "current reality" to what can be, and to not set limits on themselves or individuals with diverse abilities.